The Foolproof Guide to Every Dress Code and Outfits That Cover Each One

 Smart casual takes the principle of “looking nice for work” and leaves some interpretation to the dresser.
 In fact, many offices that claim to be business casual are closer to smart casual.
 Instead of slacks and dress shoes, men are welcome to wear chinos, dark jeans, and dressy sneakers.
 For women, feel free to go a bit more fashion forward, whether it’s with a nice pair of jeans or extra jewelry.
 Regardless of gender, shorts and low-cut tops aren’t appropriate.

 It’s not hard to be stylish and work-appropriate in the smart casual dress code.
-Start with this bow blouse from Cuyana, which gives you a few different ways to tie the bow.
+Start with this silk blouse from Cuyana, which looks equally good tucked in and hanging loose.
 Feel free to have some fun with the shoes, like with these slingback pumps from Vaneli, or swap them out for a pair of white sneakers.

 Smart casual is all about looking nice at work and this outfit passes the test with flying colors.
 The Common Projects Achilles are both beautiful and minimalistic, so you couldn’t go wrong with matching these with any smart casual outfit.
 By adding a dark pair of jeans and a blue linen button-up, you’ll be dressed and ready for meetings.
 For a more casual office, it’s common to bring a backpack instead of a briefcase if you’d prefer.